We would love to hear from you.

 Examples of intrapreneurship and employee ideas, such as those listed above, are occurring within businesses of all shapes and sizes where space is created for them to happen, and they are an essential (and surprisingly undervalued) tool within any company’s arsenal.

-History is replete with examples where new products, innovations and ways to improve the organization began with an employee idea.
+History is full of examples where new products, innovations and ways to improve the business began with an employee idea.

 From improving the bottom line to reducing staff turnover, fostering a culture of intrapreneurship and actively engaging employees in innovation within the business will reap incredible results – not just for your business, but for employees, too.

-At Sideways 6, we believe that ideas can come from anywhere.
-Great things happen when companies listen to their employees – they just need to set up a process by which they can do it properly.
+At Sideways 6, we believe that great ideas can come from anywhere.
+Fantastic things can happen when companies listen to their employees – they just need to set up a process by which they can do it properly.

 We’re all very familiar with entrepreneurs, but you may not have heard quite so much about their younger (but by no means less important) counterparts – the intrapreneurs.